highfivve/moli-ad-tag/modules/blocklist-urls/README.md

-# Blacklist URLs
+# Blocklist URLs

-This module adds `configureStep` or `prepareRequestAds` steps to the ad pipeline in order to prevent ad requests entirely or a set a configurable key-value, which can be used in the ad server to handle blacklisted urls
+This module adds `configureStep` or `prepareRequestAds` steps to the ad pipeline in order to prevent ad requests entirely or a set a configurable key-value, which can be used in the ad server to handle blocklisted urls

 ## Integration

-In your `index.ts` import the blacklist-urls module and register it.
+In your `index.ts` import the blocklist-urls module and register it.

 The configuration has multiple parameters

-- `mode` - this describes what the module does if a blacklisted url is detected
+- `mode` - this describes what the module does if a blocklisted url is detected
   - `key-value` - sets a specific key-value on the googletag
   - `block` - rejects the pipeline step which leads to no ads being loaded
-- `blacklist` - this config object contains the blacklist configuration
+- `blocklist` - this config object contains the blocklist configuration
-  - `provider` - select how the blacklist is being loaded
+  - `provider` - select how the blocklist is being loaded
     - `static` - inline configuration inside the ad tag
     - `dynamic` - loads an external json file

-### Blacklist format
+### Blocklist format

-A blacklist contains a list of blacklist entries stored in the `urls` property.
-A `IBlacklistEntry` has two properties.
+A blocklist contains a list of blocklist entries stored in the `urls` property.
+A `IBlocklistEntry` has two properties.

 - `pattern` - a string that is evaluated depending on the `matchType`